keefemitman/keefemitman.github.io/_includes/research_content.md

 This phenomenon is known as the *gravitational wave memory effect* and corresponds to the fact that two freely-falling observers will experience a net displacement relative to each other due to a gravitational wave passing through the spacetime between them.
-This is illustrated through the gif shown on the right.
+This is illustrated through the GIF shown on the right.
 While time progresses, the spacetime between the observers (the points) oscillates with the peaks and the troughs of the gravitational wave.
 But, since the gravitational wave does not decay to zero at late times
 (due to the memory effect) the observers remain permanently displaced relative to their initial circular configuration!
 While this effect has yet to be observed, we can resolve it in numerical relativity simulations.
 And, in the next five-ish years,